 - A VPAT says, “We already did this in order for our site to comply with Section 508 or any other government law.”

 Both the Accessibility Statement and the Voluntary Product Accessibility Template (VPAT) is important for your site.
 Your business needs them if you want to create an accessible website and partner with the federal government.
 However, these are serious documents, and creating them requires a detailed accessibility audit of the site.
-Contact the website development company to create and add an Accessibility Statement and (VPAT) to your website.
+Contact the software development company to create and add an Accessibility Statement and (VPAT) to your website.